1909 Auckland Rugby League season: Auckland v NZ Maori

 A match was played between Auckland and a New Zealand Māori team on 10 July which was preparing to depart for a tour of Australia.
 The Auckland team was victorious by 21 points to 14 in front of a crowd estimated at 3,000.
 Proceeds from the match were to go towards the formation and establishment of the league.
 Auckland City Council granted use of Victoria Park for the match to be played on Saturday, 10 July.
-The council allowed for an admission charge "not exceeding one shilling for each person… with an extra shilling for every horse or vehicle, and an additional charge not exceeding one shilling for each person for admission to the pavilion".
+The council allowed for an admission charge "not exceeding one shilling for each person... with an extra shilling for every horse or vehicle, and an additional charge not exceeding one shilling for each person for admission to the pavilion".
 The Maori team was preparing for a tour of Australia.
-They had been based in Te Kuiti with Barclay tutoring the side.
+They had been based in Te Kūiti with Barclay tutoring the side.
 He had been a member of the last 'native' team to tour Australia.
 The Auckland team was preparing hard under the guidance of William Mackrell.

+Trial Match (Probables v Possibles)

+A trial match was played to choose the Auckland team to play Taranaki.
+At the conclusion of the game sole selector William Wynyard chose the Auckland side.
+It was said that it was "not a good exhibition" though to be expected given the circumstances.
+There was no scoring reported by either the Auckland Star or the New Zealand Herald.

 Auckland v Taranaki

 Taranaki tipped over the home team 8–7.
 On 31 July a trial match was played between A and B teams before William Wynyard selected the representative side to face Taranaki.
 It was an uninspiring encounter, won by the Possible selection 37–29.
-The match against Taranaki marked the first ‘official’ Auckland team as it was selected after a league had formed.
+Prior to the representative match a curtain raiser was played between North Shore Juniors and a City side.
+The match against Taranaki marked the first 'official' Auckland team as it was selected after an actual league had formed despite Auckland teams playing in 1908 while the sport was being established.